Wharfedale R.U.F.C.

 Wharfedale RUFC is a rugby union team which takes part in the fourth tier of the English league system.
 After twenty years in the third tier, Wharfedale was relegated from National League 1 in 2016.
 One of the smallest teams in the league, the club is located in the North Yorkshire village of Threshfield.
-Wharfedale operate four senior sides and twelve junior teams.
+Wharfedale operate four senior sides and twelve junior teams, and following a decision in 2026 to introduce 2XVs into the league structure, Wharfedale's 2nd XV entered Counties 2 Yorkshire A division.